Haywire32/DD1-AP/README.md

 - Dungeon Defenders from Steam
 - Archipelago 0.6.7 or newer

-### Game install
-1. Install/update both Dungeon Defenders and Dungeon Defenders Development Kit in Steam.
-2. Open the install folder of both Dungeon Defenders and Dungeon Defenders Development Kit
-3. Copy all files from \Steam\steamapps\common\Dungeon Defenders into Steam\steamapps\common\DungeonDefendersDevelopmentKit.
-   Select yes when asked to overwrite existing files.

 ### Mod install
 1. Double-click dungeon_defenders.apworld to install it.
    Alternatively put the file into your \Archipelago\custom_worlds folder.